PagerDuty/public-support-scripts/external_references/Jira/README.md

 3. Define your request parameters in the `request_parameters.py` file.

-4. Run the `pagerduty_jira_incidents.py` script from the command line, in the Jira folder where you cloned the incident_mappings repository:
+4. Run the `pagerduty_jira_incidents.py` script in the Jira directory:
    ```bash
    python3 pagerduty_jira_incidents.py
    ```